Orange County Estate Planning Attorney

 - Funding.
 Your real estate, financial accounts, and business interests will be transferred to the trust(s) described in your plan.

 Once your plan is in place, we continue to meet with you at least every three years to ensure that your plan is up to date, incorporates any necessary life changes (see above) and continues to reflect your wishes.

 My team is waiting to take your call.
 Procrastination is the number one killer of estate plans.
 At the Law Office of Jonathan D. Alexander, we understand that the estate planning process can be intimidating.
 Our legal team is here to educate and support you.
 We work tirelessly to ensure that you receive the responsive and personalized legal guidance that you deserve.

 Call now to discuss your estate planning questions with an Orange County estate planning lawyer.
 We offer consultations in order that you can learn more about our firm and how we can help you with your legal questions.

 You have taken an important first step to protect your family and loved ones.
 To put a comprehensive estate plan in place call us today at (949) 334-7823.

 Meet Jonathan D. AlexanderJonathan Alexander is the owner of the Law Office of Jonathan D. Alexander, Esq.
 He helps individuals, families, and business owners pass their hard-earned property to their loved ones using innovative estate planning techniques.

 Orange County Estate Planning Blog

-What is a Charitable Remainder Trust?
-A charitable remainder trust or (CRT) is a type of irrevocable trust that allows the person who creates it (called the “Grantor”) to receive income...
+What is a Grantor Retained Annuity Trust?
+A grantor retained annuity trust (“Grat”) is a type of irrevocable trust that allows the creator (the “Grantor”) to avoid or minimize gift and estate...

 Get in Touch